Danielz-z/Danielz-z/README.md

 ## 🔬 Current Work

 I am currently building human-aware embodied agent systems that integrate perception, state modeling, planning, and action.
-My work focuses on multimodal AI systems combining EEG, vision, and behavioral signals together with robotics integration on embodied platforms such as Astribot.
+My work focuses on multimodal AI systems combining EEG, vision, and behavioral signals together with robotics integration on embodied platforms such as Aloha and Astribot.

 <br>